 Board games that use cards, figurines, and so on, and do not need an electric device of any sort

-Scratch was designed by programmers from MIT for users aged 8-16, and it is currently used by millions of kids in countries across the world.
-With Scratch you can create your own art projects, and then share them with a community of users.
+Scratch was designed by programmers from MIT for users aged 8-16, a–d it is currently used by millions of kids in countries across the world.
+With Scratch, you can create your own art project, and then share them with a community of users.
 Users just drag and drop blocks that have instructions on them (move 10 paces, turn left, etc.) in order to animate small cartoon icons on the screen.
 It’s intuitive and easy enough that even a middle-aged parent can learn it.

-Tynker is a children’s’ coding app that has a drag and drop function which is very similar to that of scratch.
-You don’t have to worry about writing complex code or that you’ll make a typo which would throw off the whole code.
+Tynker is a children’s’ coding app that has a drag and drop function that is very similar to that of Scratch.
+You don’t have to worry about writing complex code or that you’ll make a typo which that throw off the whole code.
 The company refers to it as a “Lego-like visual language.”

 “Lightbot” has gone all-in on the argument that coding can be a sort of subversive, accidental learning experience while one is having a good time.
 The company says LightBot “secretly teaches you programming logic as you play.”
 Available for all ages, Lightbot is a great app for beginners.